Learning Perspectives course descriptions fall 21-22

 Perspective on the Past (PP)

-ARHI-165 Survey World Art I: Prehistoric-Medieval (PP, G) A chronological survey of the art and architecture from around the world from Paleolithic cave paintings to medieval cathedrals and mosques.
+ARHI-165 Survey of World Art I (PP, G) A chronological survey of the art and architecture from around the world from Paleolithic cave paintings to medieval cathedrals and mosques.
 Students learn to analyze the formal elements of works of art and architecture, examine works within the original cultural and historical contexts, and compare art across cultures and from different time periods.

 ENGL-260 History of British Literature (PP) English literature and social history from Beowulf and the Middle Ages to Virginia Woolf and the modern world.
 This course will introduce students to the study of literature, emphasizing the aims, methods, and tools of the discipline.
 Students will become familiar with critical vocabulary, with selected authors and with genre and historical context in a way that will carry over to more advanced classes.

-HIST-115 Europe 1300-1800: Renaissance to Revolution (PP, G) Europe 1300-1800: Renaissance to Revolution This course will address foundational moments in early modern Europe, including the Renaissance, the Reformation, voyages of global exploration, absolutism, the Scientific Revolution, the Enlightenment, and revolutions against absolute monarchies.
+HIST-115 Europe 1300-1800 (PP, G) This course will address foundational moments in early modern Europe, including the Renaissance, the Reformation, voyages of global exploration, absolutism, the Scientific Revolution, the Enlightenment, and revolutions against absolute monarchies.
 Special emphasis will be placed on developing students' ability to write their own historical interpretations through a critical use of eyewitness accounts.
-For part of the course students will engage in an extended role-playing game, using the pedagogy of Reacting to the Past, to explore complex issues of causality and the limited freedom of individuals to choose their own directions in the flow of history.

 HIST-131 Rethinking American History, 1877-Present (PP) Rethinking American History, 1877-Present Almost everything most people know about American history is at worst, wrong, and at best, oversimplified.
 This course examines enduring problems, powerful stories, and common misconceptions about the American past.
 Students will learn a set of problem-solving skills that historians use to make sense of the past, so that they can reach their own conclusions and recognize sense from nonsense.